kumar303/django_appcache/README.md

 APPCACHE_FALLBACK_PATHS
 -----------------------

-This is a dict mapping keys (requested path) to fallback paths that will be used when the app is offline.
+This is a dict mapping requested paths to fallback paths that will be used when the app is offline.
 Example:

     APPCACHE_FALLBACK_PATHS = {
+        '/user-icons/': '/offline-icon.png',  # map a directory to a single URL.
         '/': '/offline.html',  # map all requests to a cached offline page.
     }